INTERNATIONAL SEPTEMBER 2014

 G20:

 The Group of Twenty is a forum for the governments and central bank governors from 20 major economies.
 The members, shown highlighted on the map at right, include 19 individual countries—Argentina, Australia, Brazil, Canada, China, France, Germany, India, Indonesia, Italy, Japan, Republic of Korea, Mexico, Russian Federation, Saudi Arabia, South Africa, Turkey, United Kingdom, United States—and the European Union (EU).
-The EU is represented by the European Commission and by the ECB.
+The EU is represented by the European Commission and by the ECB. - Key gets third term in New Zealand

 New Zealand sitting Prime Minister John Key’s party secured majority in the elections.
 The 2014 New Zealand general election took place on 20 September 2014 to determine the membership of the 51st New Zealand Parliament.

 Voters elected 121 members to the House of Representatives of New Zealand, with 71 from single-member electorates (an increase from 70 in 2011) and 50 from party lists.
 On preliminary election night counts, the centre-right National Party, led by Prime Minister John Key, gained the majority with 48.1% of the party vote and 61 of the 121 seats.
-It is the first time since 1994 that a single party has held a majority of seats in the House
+It is the first time since 1994 that a single party has held a majority of seats in the House - U.S. launches air strikes in Syria against IS

 The air strikes launched against Islamic State (Isis) thundered into northern Syria until on 23rd September.
 Large explosions were reported in the group’s stronghold of Raqqa, in eastern Syria, as well as in Idlib province.
 There were unconfirmed reports that attacks had also taken place near Deir Azzor and western Aleppo.

 A Pentagon statement said the 14 strikes against Isis targets were carried out with Bahrain, Jordan, Saudi Arabia, the United Arab Emirates and Qatar.
-Jordan confirmed it its airforce had “destroyed a number of targets that belong to some terrorist groups that sought to commit terror acts inside Jordan” without making explicit reference to Syria.
+Jordan confirmed it its airforce had “destroyed a number of targets that belong to some terrorist groups that sought to commit terror acts inside Jordan” without making explicit reference to Syria. - Unprecedented demand for food aid, says U.N.

 According to Ertharin Cousin, executive director of World Food Programme the number of people who need food aid continues to grow and the demands are overwhelming the donor community (led by the U.S. which has given the WFP $1.6 billion) which has been “incredibly generous.”